rtbrick/bngblaster/docsrc/sources/api/index.rst

 The ``session-id`` is the same as used for ``{session-global}`` in the configuration.
 This number starts with 1 and is increased per session added.
-In example if username is configured as ``user{session-global}@rtbrick.com`` and logged in user is ``user10@rtbrick.com`` the ``session-id`` of this user is ``10``.
+For example, if the username is configured as ``user{session-global}@rtbrick.com`` and logged in user is ``user10@rtbrick.com`` the ``session-id`` of this user is ``10``.